The need for more school places

 - rebuild or refurbish six secondary schools

-- rebuild or refurbish three special schools
+- rebuild three special schools

 - invest over £40m in new, refurbished and expanded primary schools

 One new secondary and 3 more primary free schools have also opened in the borough, along with one primary academy.
 But we still need to provide more secondary school places.

 Projects that are currently being delivered at Nile Street and Tiger Way

 The Council is currently building new facilities for two existing schools - New Regents College will move into purpose-built accommodation at Nile Street, while Nightingale Primary School will move to its new school in the Tiger Way development, both in 2019.

 To fund this work the Council is also building residential accommodation above the schools, for private sale.
 This will ensure that the education facilities will be built to the same high quality as our award-winning Building Schools for the Future projects, and will also fund the expansion of Nightingale Primary by one form of entry to help address the need for more primary school places in this area.